 - Preset programs: Tired of trying to figure out your own treadmill workout?
 Some treadmills come equipped with excellent preset programs for the user to just click and go.
 I’ve commonly seen HIIT, calorie burn, heart rate-focused, and hill workouts on a variety of budget, mid-range, and higher-end treadmills.

-- Heart rate monitor: Some of the best treadmills come with chest strap heart rate monitors, so don’t forget to check!
-Even those that don’t come with a free heart rate monitor may come with a pulse monitor on the inner set of handlebars.
-However, I wouldn’t put too much stock into what they say because they are known to be a bit inaccurate.
-However, it can still be interesting to see an estimate.
+- Heart rate monitors: Some of the best treadmills come with chest strap heart rate monitors, so don’t forget to check!
+Even those that don’t come with a free heart rate monitor may come with pulse monitors on the inner set of handlebars.
+However, I wouldn’t put too much stock into what they say, because they are known to be a bit inaccurate.
+That said, it can still be interesting to see an estimate.

 - Bluetooth connectivity: Even some treadmills that don’t have a touchscreen may have Bluetooth connectivity.
 You may be able to sync your smartphone to the treadmill and play your music over the machine’s speakers.

-- Adjustable cushioning: Treadmills like the NordicTrack EXP7i have adjustable deck cushioning, which means the user can switch between a harder or softer surface.
-This is helpful for treadmill runners who want to be able to simulate the conditions of outdoor running.
+- Adjustable cushioning: Some treadmills feature adjustable deck cushioning that can allow you to switch between a harder or softer surface.
+This can be particularly helpful for runners who want to simulate outdoor running conditions.

 3. Stay Hydrated

-Whether you’re prepping for a half marathon or just another interval workout, hydration is a key part to feeling and performing your best.
-Think of your body as a car.
-If you don’t put gas in it your car won’t work.
+Whether you’re prepping for a half-marathon or just another interval workout, hydration is key to feeling and performing your best.
+Think of your body as a car; if you don’t put gas in it, your car won’t work.
 The same goes for your body.
-Without the needed hydration (and nutrition for that matter), you’ll have trouble throughout your run.
+Without the needed hydration (and nutrition, for that matter), you’ll have trouble throughout your run.

-My personal trick for staying very well hydrated is to have a massive water bottle in-hand at all times.
-I’m talking 64 ounces of water in my giant Yeti that I refill multiple times a day like a psycho.
+My personal trick for staying well-hydrated is to have a massive water bottle on hand at all times.
+I’m talking 64 ounces of water in my giant YETI that I refill multiple times a day like a psycho.
 My friends even call it my “emotional support water bottle.”
-Get yourself your own emotional support water bottle so there will be no doubt you’re prepped and ready for race day (or just another Tuesday run).
+As such, my advice is to get yourself an emotional support water bottle of your own, so there won’t be any doubt you’re prepped and ready for race day (or just another Tuesday run).
+And for good measure, throw some electrolytes in there to replace what you’ll inevitably lose during your session.

 4. Practice Good Running Form

-My tips: Make sure to stand up straight, don’t look down, and activate your upper body by swinging your arms through the shoulders to propel yourself throughout your run.
+My tips: Stand up straight, don’t look down, and activate your upper body by swinging your arms through your shoulders to propel yourself throughout your run.
 People naturally want to swing their arms from side to side when running, but you’re actually making it harder for yourself.

 Not sure if you’re striking your foot properly during your run?
 Consult with a running coach (either virtually or in-person) for a professional opinion.
 This knowledge can set you up for many years of safe running.